How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Performance of State-Dependent Local Projections

 Conditioning on the realized state $s_{t-1}=s$ yields the state-side analogue of the shock-conditioned comparison.
 For the state-conditional losses $\mathcal{R}^{spec}_h(s)$, the term $a_h^{2}s^{2}$ is the cost of ignoring state dependence (shared by \textit{Linear} and \textit{AsymLP}), whereas the constants in $q_h^{2}$ capture the cost of omitting the quadratic-shock component (shared by \textit{Linear} and \textit{LagLP}).
 Thus \textit{AsymLP} only reduces the higher-order part by replacing $3q_h^{2}$ with $\nu_m q_h^{2}$, while \textit{LagLP} can only reduce the state-dependent part by replacing $s^{2}$ with the state-conditioned proxy error $\Xi(s)$. \textit{Feas} removes the higher-order component altogether and therefore dominates \textit{LagLP} for every state $s$.

 Theorem~\ref{thm:cond_s_main} also makes precise the caveat behind the lag-based specification:

 By definition, $\lambda(y_{t-1}-\EE[y_{t-1}])$ is the best linear prediction for $s_{t-1}$ in mean square, and $\Xi(s)$ is its conditional mean-squared proxy error at state $s$.
-Since $\EE[s_{t-1}]=0$, $s^2$ is the unconditional mean-squared proxy error.
+Since $\EE[s_{t-1}]=0$, the benchmark quantity $s^2$ is the conditional mean-squared error of the unconditional predictor $0$.
 Hence $s^2-\Xi(s)$ measures how much conditioning on the proxy $y_{t-1}$ improves the approximation at state $s$; without additional assumptions, it can change sign, so \textit{LagLP} need not dominate \textit{Linear} uniformly across the state space.
-In our Monte Carlo calibration, $s^2-\Xi(s)$ is negative only in a small neighborhood around $s=0$ (approximately $s\in[-0.32,0.36]$), where proxy noise dominates, and positive for essentially all empirically relevant tail states, which is why \textit{LagLP} gains concentrate in the tails in Figure~\ref{fig:analytic.loss}.
+In our numerical illustration, $s^2-\Xi(s)$ is negative only in a small neighborhood around $s=0$ (approximately $s\in[-0.32,0.36]$), where proxy noise dominates, and positive for essentially all empirically relevant tail states, which is why \textit{LagLP} gains concentrate in the tails in Figure~\ref{fig:analytic.loss}.